franca/franca/README.md

 However, some work is still to do, e.g., providing proper issue reports, migrating the wiki pages from EclipseLabs and providing a github-docs page including the Franca update site for use by the Eclipse installation process.

-## Franca goes Eclipse
+## Franca homepage

-Franca will be established as an official Eclipse project.
-The proposal is available online: http://eclipse.org/proposals/modeling.franca/
+More information about Franca can be found here: http://franca.github.io/franca.## Franca goes Eclipse

 ## Franca features